freeDSP/freeDSPx-AES-SPDIF-IN/README.md

 # freeDSPx AES/SPDIF IN

-This is a digital input add-on board based on a design found at latent laboratories(http://www.latentlaboratories.com/dsp-01/).
+This is a digital input add-on board based on a design found at [latent laboratories](http://www.latentlaboratories.com/dsp-01/).
 It's built around a CS8422 asynchronous sample rate converter, has S/PDIF and AES/EBU input plus two potentiometers, a toggle switch and a LED connected to the ADAU's GPIOs.

 ## Comments